Living Learning Communities

 - Develop skills for personal growth and development.

-The mission of the First Year Experience program at Jacksonville State University is to support the greater missions of the Department of University Housing and Residence Life, the Division of Student Affairs, and the University by facilitating a successful transition into the JSU community.
+The mission of the First Year Experience (FYE) program at Jacksonville State University is to support the greater missions of the Department of University Housing and Residence Life, the Division of Enrollment Management and Student Affairs, and the university by facilitating a successful transition into the JSU community.
 The FYE program will promote the academic and personal success of students through intentional initiatives that are designed to enhance the overall student experience.

 The First Year Experience at Jacksonville State University seeks to engage students through acclimation to the campus community.